maoberlehner/markus-oberlehner-net/content/blog/exploratory-tdd.md

 ## Final thoughts
 The approach of exploratory TDD might not be a perfect fit for every situation and there might even be some TDD extremists who think it's blasphemy, but it often works for me.

-The next time you suffer from a TDD writer's blockade, I recommend you to start with some exploratory coding first.
+The next time you suffer from a TDD writer's block, I recommend you to start with some exploratory coding first.